 Before deleting your project to retrieve a new copy from the server, you can save a copy of your latest changes in a new temporary project by following these steps.

-- Make a backup to file of your current project. ( File > Backup Project to File).
+1. Make a backup to file of your current project:

-- Do File > Restore project from file and select the zip file you made in step 1.
-(Don't worry about the warning that this is a shared project).
+3. Select the zip file you made in step 1.
+(Don't worry about the warning that this is a shared projet).

 Now you can look at the temporary project and your restored copy of the shared project side by side and see what needs to be added into the shared project.
 If you made notes in the project since the last send/receive you did, you can update the shared project by closing Paratext, then copying your notes file from the temporary project folder to the shared projects folder.
 Your notes file will be named notes_your name.xml.